 Alpine Lakes High Route: La Bohn Peak

-With a late start this morning, climbing La Bohn Peak and Mount Hinman was out of the question.
-I took the moraine to the north of La Bohn Peak, then the tedious 700′ climb to La Bohn Gap.
+With a late start this morning, climbing La Bohn Peak and Mount Hinman today was out of the question.
+I reached the north of La Bohn Peak via the moraine before the tedious 700′ climb to La Bohn Gap.
 En route, I spotted two people and a dog coming down from La Bohn Lakes.

 This place had no shortage of boulders!
-I dropped off my gear at the gap and made my way west uphill 30 minutes before sunset.
+I dropped off my gear on the gap and headed west uphill 30 minutes before sunset.
 The lower ridge had a defined path and cairns.
-Then higher up, I scrambled through more boulders up to the top at sundown.
+Then, higher up, I scrambled through more boulders to the top at sundown.
 Yaaaaaas!

 See more trip photos here.

-By now, clouds have sunk into the valley to show only the top of the nearby peaks.
+By now, clouds had sunk into the valley, revealing only the top of the nearby peaks.
 The jagged southern peaks piercing through the beautiful inversion had dramatized the mood considerably.
 I finally had an even closer look at my next goal–Mount Hinman.

-Despite the shorter daylight, I made it back to La Bohn Gap without the headlamp.
-Then I found a decent spot facing the southern peaks and turned in for the night.
+Despite the shorter daylight, I returned to La Bohn Gap without the headlamp in the last light.
+I quickly found a decent spot facing the southern peaks and turned in for the night.
 Oh, but a foot massage sounded great right about now.

 See more trip photos here.